Skip to main content

 3. Confirm

+Promoting to org memory is Admin-only.
 The cluster copy is preserved; an org-scoped copy is created.
 See Promotion.

 Editing and Deleting